From Parameters to Behaviors: Unsupervised Compression of the Policy Space: Experiments

-\textbf{Takeaways.}~~With these experiments, we provided a positive answer to (\textbf{Q1}): the proposed unsupervised pipeline is indeed capable of encoding behaviorally meaningful policies in a wide range of configuration and in multiple environments, ultimately leading to \textbf{a compression of up to five orders of magnitude} \footnote{More precisely, a 121801:1 compression rate at peak}.
-As for (\textbf{Q2}), we found that while larger policies produce richer behavioral manifolds, even a one-dimensional latent space is often sufficient to capture a wide range of behaviors, supporting the hypothesis that the intrinsic dimensionality of the policy behavior manifold is dictated by the environment complexity rather than by the cardinality of the parametrization.
-Finally, we extracted some evidence for the existence of a critical intrinsic dimension in the behavioral manifold, but how to leverage this evidence to learn the \emph{best latent representation possible} is out of the scope of the present work.
+\textbf{Takeaways.}~~With these experiments, we provided a positive answer to (\textbf{Q1}): the proposed unsupervised pipeline is indeed capable of encoding behaviorally meaningful policies in a wide range of configuration and in multiple environments, ultimately leading to \textbf{a compression of up to five orders of magnitude}.\footnote{More precisely, a 121801:1 compression rate at peak.} As for (\textbf{Q2}), we found that while larger policies produce richer behavioral manifolds, even a one-dimensional latent space is often sufficient to capture a wide range of behaviors, supporting the hypothesis that the intrinsic dimensionality of the policy behavior manifold is dictated by the environment complexity rather than by the cardinality of the parameterization. \diff{Additionally, we study the scalability and generalization capabilities of the latent space.} Finally, we extracted some evidence for the existence of a critical intrinsic dimension in the behavioral manifold, but how to leverage this evidence to learn the \emph{best latent representation possible} is out of the scope of our work.